 The three signs that may indicate your child’s tonsils are causing sleep difficulty are:

-- Sleep apnea – "They’ll have loud snoring with pauses in the breathing” says Dr. Wentland.
-“They may snort or gasp for air.”
+- Sleep apnea, in which children will have loud snoring with pauses in the breathing.
+You child may snort or gasp for air.

-A sleep study may be conducted to diagnose sleep apnea if there is uncertainty about the diagnosis of obstructive sleep apnea or if your child has other medical indications for a sleep study.
+A sleep study may be conducted to diagnose sleep apnea if there is uncertainty about the diagnosis of obstructive sleep apnea or if your child has other medical indications for a sleep study, Dr. Wentland says.

-“The child’s throat will be sore for at least a week,” says Dr. Wentland.
+“The child’s throat will be sore for at least a week,” Dr. Wentland says.
 “It’s good to have popsicles and soft foods on hand.
 Avoid anything sharp as it can scratch the back of the throat and lead to bleeding.”